 about mental health issues.

-An expert in personality disorders and recognized internationally as a leader in psychiatric medicine, Dr. Oldham is board certified in psychiatry, psychoanalysis and forensic psychiatry.
+An expert in personality disorders and recognized internationally as a leader in psychiatric medicine, Dr. Oldham is board certified in psychiatry and psychoanalysis.

 Throughout his career, Dr. Oldham has been active in the American Psychiatric Association

 , which serves more than 38,000 psychiatrists worldwide.
-He is currently serving a one-year term as president.
-He is also a member of the Personality and Personality Disorders Workgroup, which will make recommendations for changes to the forthcoming fifth edition of the Diagnostic and Statistical Manual of Mental Disorders
+He is a past president of the organization.
+He was also a member of the Personality and Personality Disorders Workgroup, which made recommendations for changes to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders

-In 2010, Dr. Oldham began serving a two-year term as president of the American College of Psychiatrists
+Dr. Oldham has also served a two-year term as president of the American College of Psychiatrists

 , which is limited to 750 practicing psychiatrists who have demonstrated outstanding competence in the field of psychiatry and who have achieved national recognition in clinical practice, research, academic leadership or teaching.